kevinhenryburke/scalegitbook/getting-started/BusinessOutcomes.md

 We note that we have not changed the output of the method at all, we have just highlighted an extra attribute

-We can call now call this and add a little extra debug, but of course we can look at the newly created audit record too, there's a Business Outcome field on the page.
+We can now call this and add a little extra debug, but of course we can look at the newly created audit record too, there's a Business Outcome field on the page which should now be populated.

 ```
 mscope.ServiceInvocation sinv = mscope.ServiceInvocation.initialize('ExampleDecoupledMethod');